Obsidian (character): Convergence

 In the 2015 comics event Convergence, a two-part miniseries titled Infinity Inc. featured the return of the pre-Crisis on Infinite Earths version of the Infinity Inc. team, including Todd as Obsidian.
 Todd and Infinity Inc. were brought to Telos in the series.
 This Obsidian was based on his pre-Crisis version but had elements of the modern day version of the character as well.
 His counterparts made veiled references to Todd's sexuality and appeared accepting of him being in a relationship with a man.

 DC Rebirth

 In Doomsday Clock, Obsidian is among the Justice Society members who were erased from history when Doctor Manhattan altered history to prevent Alan Scott from becoming a Green Lantern.
-However, he and the Society are eventually restored when Superman convinces Manhattan to return history to normal.
+Obsidian and the Society are later resurrected when Superman convinces Manhattan to return history to normal.
 Obsidian then reunites with his father, who comes out as gay to him.

 Powers and abilities

 Obsidian is able to harness the energy of the Shadowlands to manipulate shadows, the result of his father being exposed to shadow energy during a battle with Ian Karkull.
 This enables him to become intangible, fly, and grow to an enormous size.